qodesmith/download-defenders/README.md

-# Downlaod Defenders!
+# Download Defenders!

 William Lane Craig teaches a systematic theology class in his local church called _[Defenders](https://www.reasonablefaith.org/podcasts/defenders-podcast-series-3)_.
-I went through series 1 years ago and it changed my life.
+I went through the 1st series years ago and it changed my life.
 You'd be better off going through Defenders than getting a typical seminary degree in this day and age!

 Recently I wanted to go through series 3 but I wanted all the data stored **locally**, including the YouTube videos.
 This script does just that.
 It uses [Puppeteer](https://pptr.dev/) (a headless browser) to navigate the site, aggregate links to the mp3, YouTube, and PDF files, and downloads them all, organized into folders for each section.